-Time past and time future Allow but a little consciousness.97 (11.
-85-86)
+Time past and time future Allow but a little consciousness.85 (11, 85-86)

 The mortal understanding of time (the first theory) is not aware of all moments coexisting in a single, eternal moment (the second theory); in comparison to the second theory, the first produces little awareness of the whole of time.
-The narrator indicates in the next line that he distinguish-
+The narrator indicates in the next line that he distinguishes between "little consciousness" and full consciousness.